Teaching

 Promoting Writing Excellence in the Humanities

-Lecture Observation Series (two-part series)
+Lecture Observation Series

-Peer Observation Series (two-part series)
+Peer Observation Series

 Reading in the Social Studies: Reciprocal Teaching Strategies